JPBureik/experiment-monitoring/server_setup.md

     <pre>
     cat ~/.ssh/id_rsa.pub | xclip -sel clip
     </pre>
-  * Add the SSH key to your QuantumGitLab account: In your web browser go to `quantumgitserver.local`, enter your IOGS e-mail and your password.
+  * Add the SSH key to your QuantumGitLab account: In your web browser on the machine that you used to ssh into your RaspberryPi, go to `quantumgitserver.local`, enter your IOGS e-mail and your password.
 Then in the upper right hand corner click onto your icon and go to `Preferences`.
 From the column on the left hand side, choose `SSH keys`.
 Click on the `Key` text field and press `Ctrl+V` to paste the SSH key you've copied to your clipboard.
 Give it an appropriate `Title` (e.g. <i>MyServer</i>).
 Leave the `Expires at` field blank unless you have a reason to have your key expire at some point, then click `Add key`.
 You can now clone repositories on QuantumGitLab from <code><i>myserver</i></code>.
 You can use the same procedure to authorize <code><i>myserver</i></code> for GitHub connections.
   * Install and configure Git:
     <pre>
     sudo apt-get install git